pooja006-bit/decision-brief-generator/README.md

 Turning budget data into executive-ready decisions

 ## Overview
-This project takes raw budget vs. actual financial data and converts it into clar, one-page decision briefs designed for senior finance leaders.
+This project takes raw budget vs. actual financial data and converts it into clear, one-page decision briefs designed for senior finance leaders.

 Instead of producing long variance tables and dashboards, the goal is simple:
 Identify the single most important issue, explain what happened, why it happened, and how confident we are in that conclusion.

 The output is a short, readable brief that can be reviewed in minutes and used directly in leadership discussions.